Representation Review

 • communicate with community organisations and special interest groups within the community

-This initial proposal retains status quo for community boards for each general ward for the 2025 and 2028 local elections.
+This Initial & Final Proposal retained status quo for community boards for each general ward for the 2025 and 2028 local elections.

 Will rates decrease if the number of elected members is reduced?